shakibaws/iot/README.md

 ```

 ## TO-DO List
+- [] !!!env file for telegram bot token and gemini api key
 - [] dockerize everything
 - [] api and documentation for each service
 - [] ngix router and kuberneetes